vericite/LMS-API/README.md

 Do this in bulk when possible.
 For Learners, you’ll probably request scores for one assignment and one user (e.g. the Learner) at a time and this is ok.
 However, for instructors, you’ll want to request scores for all users in an assignment.
 You can then cache/store these scores for 30 minutes.
 Do not store the scores for any longer of a period of time since VeriCite scores are dynamic and can change. *IMPORTANT*: If a score isn’t returned for a submission, then this means that VeriCite can’t find the submission.
 Simply re-queue the report for the missing attachment (described in Step 2).
 Remember to pass all parameters in encoded.

+Alternatively, you can register a `report_score_changed` event webhook to be notified of any score changes to a report.
+Read more about our webhooks below.

 #### reports.getScores

 GET /reports/scores/{contextID}